koyel-cy/Data-Cleaning-in-SQL-/README.md

 ## Learning

-By participating in this project, you can expect to gain expertise in:

 - Identifying and rectifying anomalies within datasets.
 - Evaluating data columns for relevance and correctness.
 - Detecting and managing duplicate entries and missing data.